What Are the Common Causes of Shoulder Injuries?

 Weak Shoulder Joint

 Inadequate muscle and ligament strength can easily lead to sports injuries or occupational diseases.
-Weakness of the muscles around the rotator cuff can impair joint stability and trigger problems such as shoulder impingement and rotator cuff tears.
+Weakness in the muscles surrounding the rotator cuff can impair joint stability and lead to problems such as shoulder impingement and rotator cuff tears.

 -